There are fine differences between Payment Gateways and Payment Aggregators.

 A payment aggregator can offer a payment gateway, but a payment gateway cannot offer a payment aggregator.

 A few examples of payment gateway aggregators are Citrus, Billdesk, Instamojo, CCAvenue and PayUMoney.
 These companies offer online payment gateway services to different merchants for a specific rate.
-These payment gateway service providers take money from customers on behalf of the merchant transfer the money to the merchant account after a stipulated time period, normally 3 days, depending on the payment aggregators policies.
+These payment gateway service providers take money from customers on behalf of the merchant and transfer the money to the merchant account after a stipulated time period, normally 3 days, depending on the payment aggregators policies.

 Payment gateways in India primarily include banks.
 These include both public and private banks such as HDFC, AXIS, ICICI and more.

 Both payment gateways and payment aggregators are inclusive.
 A payment aggregator need not act as a payment gateway, but a payment gateway will need an aggregator.

 Options: Payment Gateways in India allow the merchants to deal in a specific payment option put on the portal, whereas Payment aggregators offer multiple options for payment, from bank transfers, credit/debit cards, e-wallet transactions, and recently UPI.

 Small Businesses: Payment gateways use payment aggregators to be able to cater to small businesses.
 This is due to the fact that small businesses generally find the transaction fees provided by payment gateways too high and complex.

 Intermediary & Interface: Payment Gateways play the role of an intermediary with merchants and customers who want to pay for any goods or services they are purchasing from the site.
 A payment aggregator is more an interface through which said intermediaries accept payments and make settlements.